Wax Resist Tips | Protect – Decorate – Design

 Design With Wax Resist

-Now let dry and remove the tape, then glaze your pottery.
+Now let it dry and remove the tape, then glaze your pottery.
 It will give a cool-looking effect.
-Sponge off any glaze on the wax resist, let dry, and fire.
+Sponge off any glaze on the wax resist, let it dry, and fire.

 Decorating with wax might get a little tricky for some.
 But remember, there’s nothing that you can’t do with practice, passion, and some very helpful tips!

 - You only need to apply a single coat of wax.
-Waxes resist other coats of themselves.
+Waxes resist other coats themselves.

 - Don’t wax unless you’re sure.
 Once wax touches the pottery, it will repel any Glaze or paint you try to apply.

 - Similarly, if you want the wax to resist different coats of Glazes and Underglaze, dry it thoroughly first.
-Drying overnight is the best option, but you can do the fan method too.
+Drying overnight is the best option, but you can also use the fan method.

-- Liquid wax has a consistency, much like cream or buttermilk.
-Thicker liquid wax takes much longer to dry and might retain moisture, which makes it useless as a repellant.
+- Liquid wax has a consistency much like cream or buttermilk.
+Thicker liquid wax takes much longer to dry and may retain moisture, making it useless as a repellent.
 Carving through thick wax can also be tricky.

 - The consistency of liquid wax should be as thick as cream.
 You’ll have to experiment with a variety of brands and products until you find the right one.